Kumaun University

 Kumaun University is a state university headquartered in Nainital, Uttarakhand, India.

 In 2017, it hosted the first Kautik Student Film Festival.

 Campuses

-The academic wing of the University is spread over in three campuses (D.S.B.
-Campus, Nainital, SSJ Campus, Almora and newly constructed Campus at Bhimtal) with an area of 5,31,373 sq.mt.
+The academic wing of the University is spread over in two campuses (Dev Singh Bisht (DSB) Campus, Nainital, and newly constructed Sir JC Bose Technical Campus at Bhimtal) with an area of 5,31,373 sq.mt.
 (160 acres), the total built up area being 3,00,000 sq. mt.

+The central administration office is in Sukhatal, Nainital.

+Rankings

+The university was ranked 62nd in India by the NIRF (National Institutional Ranking Framework) in the pharmacy ranking in 2024.